excap3r/music-discord-rich-presence-macos/README.md

 - **🎮 App**: The main application controller that orchestrates all components
 - **🔗 Discord Presence**: Manages the Discord Rich Presence connection and updates
-- **🪟 Window Manager**: Detects and manages window titles for song information extraction
-- **🎵 Song Info**: Processes and enriches song information from various sources using nowplaying-cli and other methods
+- **🎵 Song Info**: Processes and enriches song information from various sources using nowplaying-cli

 ### 🎵 Song Information Retrieval